 I think you always need to take into consideration what is the main aim with the session, what do you want to achieve.
-So if you want to achieve highest possible time with a high view to then it could be smart to look at this acutes.
-This were trying different setups to manipulate and get the high we are to but if you want to have a session where you want to have a really high power output, for instance, then you should probably design the session in another way.
-And also if you want to give the focus on the threshold and duration of the threshold intensity, then you should design it in another way.
-But I think what at least from a lot of those studies that we have performed both acute and some shorter training intervention is that having some kind of variation, and the benefits of that can be applied both.
-When you have a threshold focus or you have a view to max focus or you have a focus that’s partly due to the athletes experiencing it kind of easier to perform with the RP is it seems to often be lower when you have this systematic variation.
-In addition, it can trigger some good signaling pathways for adaptations as well.
-And then think about how the races are performed.
+So if you want to achieve highest possible time with a high VO2, then it could be smart to look at this acute studies, were trying different setups to manipulate and get the high VO2, but if you want to have a session where you want to have a really high power output, for instance, then you should probably design the session in another way and also if you want to give the focus on the threshold and duration of the threshold intensity, then you should design it in another way, but I think what at least from a lot of those studies that we have performed both acute and some shorter training intervention is that having some kind of variation and the benefits of that can be applied both.
+When you have a threshold focus or you have a VO2 Max focus or you have other focus that’s partly due to the athletes experiencing it kind of easier to perform with the RP is it seems to often be lower when you have this systematic variation.
+In addition, it can trigger some good signaling pathways for adaptations as well and then think about how the races are performed.
 They are usually kind of stochastic and changes in power output.
 So you get both the specificity and you can you can assign the session in terms of what you want to achieve.

-will say that vo two Max and I don’t know if we’re jumping ahead.
-So VO two Max itself is an integrated measure of so many things that are occurring within the body, right?
-VO two Max is ultimately how we measure the result of things like improved capillary density, improved oxidative enzymes and mitochondrial capacity, improve blood parameters improved avio to difference.
-And so I do believe that the training that is quote unquote, for vo two Max is stressing and improving all of these systems.
-We know that through the ANP K theory with PGC, one Alpha PCG, one alpha, that this is one way that we can affect the master regulator.
-And I still believe that focusing training there as opposed to the longer interventional studies at lower intensities, I still believe that focusing training there is worthwhile.
+I will say that VO2 Max and I don’t know if we’re jumping ahead.
+So VO2 Max itself is an integrated measure of so many things that are occurring within the body.
+VO2 Max is ultimately how we measure the result of things like improved capillary density, improved oxidative enzymes and mitochondrial capacity, improve blood parameters, improved AVO2 difference and so I do believe that the training that is, ‘for VO2 Max’ is stressing and improving all of these systems.
+We know that through the ANPK theory with PCG1 Alpha, that this is one way that we can affect the master regulator and I still believe that focusing training there as opposed to the longer interventional studies at lower intensities, I still believe that focusing training there is worthwhile.

 Trevor Connor 38:47

 This is where we don’t disagree at all.
 Again, I am not making the argument that these intervals don’t have a value.
-I’m making a more subtle argument, which I’ve probably said a bunch of times.
-But my more subtle argument is making the assumption that time at VO two max is the gold standard for saying which intervals are more effective.
+I’m making a more subtle argument, which I’ve probably said a bunch of times, but my more subtle argument is making the assumption that time at VO2 Max is the gold standard for saying which intervals are more effective.
 I just don’t think you can make that logical jump.
 Is there enough evidence to say doing intervals of this severe intensity are effective?
-Absolutely.
-And they’re a key part of my coaching.
-But it’s at particular times.
-And this is another thing that I loved in this MIG leave review is he actually has a whole table about when to do these intervals.
+Absolutely and they’re a key part of my coaching, but it’s at particular times and this is another thing that I loved in this Midgley leave review is he actually has a whole table about when to do these intervals.
 He basically says yeah, once you are at peak fitness, particularly in elite athletes, you’re not going to really see additional gains.
-So he points out if you go into the study or review it’s page 122 table two, he lists all the different places where doing these intervals are probably going to be the the most effective and what they come down to is two places after a period of D training.
-So let’s say you’ve been injured and your VO two Max has come down a bit.
-You’re gonna see a lot of gains from doing those intervals.
-And I agree with that completely when I I would get injured or one of my athletes who get injured in the season, we had to come back.
-And they had to get on the race form, this is the interval work I would do to get them back on form fast, it wouldn’t be doing threshold work, because the season would be done before they were in shape.
-The other place is the peak.
-And again, I completely agree with that.
+So he points out if you go into the study or review it’s page 122, table two, he lists all the different places where doing these intervals are probably going to be the the most effective and what they come down to is two places after a period of D training.
+So let’s say you’ve been injured and your VO2 Max has come down a bit.
+You’re gonna see a lot of gains from doing those intervals and I agree with that completely when I I would get injured or one of my athletes who get injured in the season, we had to come back and they had to get on the race form, this is the interval work I would do to get them back on form fast.
+I wouldn’t be doing threshold work, because the season would be done before they were in shape.
+The other place is the peak and again, I completely agree with that.
 I always when I hit my athletes with these type of intervals, I assume it takes about six weeks to see the gains.
-So I literally count back six weeks from their first key event.
-And that’s when I started doing these intervals.
+So I literally count back six weeks from their first key event and that’s when I started doing these intervals.

 Rob Pickels 40:30

-I struggle with this because of research that Dr. Sylar did, it was 2011.
-And it was his study where he compared the four by 16.
-With the four by eight minute with the four by four and intervals, right, the four by 16 minute intervals were completed, essentially at Vt to their sub maximal lactate, or their lactate during the performance was about four millimoles.
-So we know that we’re roughly at the border, what people would traditionally call quote, unquote, threshold training, in my opinion, the four by four minute intervals, were at about 130% of v2 and in my opinion, you’re getting very close to vo two Max quote unquote type efforts at that point in time.
-And then there was the four by eight minute intervals that were about 115%.
-I do think that that is ever so slightly below the 90% vo two max that we’re talking about, it’s a little bit hard because he did not measure that.
-So we kind of have to infer where people are.
-But in my opinion, I believe that it’s close enough to that 90% That we should lump it in there.
+I struggle with this because of research that Dr. Seiler did, it was 2011 and it was his study where he compared the four by 16.
+With the four by eight minute with the four by four minute intervals.
+The four by 16 minute intervals were completed, essentially at VT2.
+Their sub maximal lactate or their lactate during the performance was about four millimoles.
+So we know that we’re roughly at the border, what people would traditionally call ‘threshold training’, in my opinion.
+The four by four minute intervals, were at about 130% of VT2 and in my opinion, you’re getting very close to VO2 Max ‘type efforts’ at that point in time and then there was the four by eight minute intervals that were about 115%.
+I do think that that is ever so slightly below the 90% VO2 Max that we’re talking about, it’s a little bit hard because he did not measure that.
+So we kind of have to infer where people are, but in my opinion, I believe that it’s close enough to that 90% that we should lump it in there.

 Trevor Connor 41:33

-Yeah, those are the four by fours fit.
-And you know, even though you look at the the rawness sets of in several these studies looking at a time of year to max, they tend to favor really short intervals like 32nd intervals.
-And they’re often comparing it to the four minute intervals, which are the more traditional vo to max intervals.
-But even
+Yeah, those are the four by fours fit and you know, even though you look at the the Ronnestad sets of and several these studies looking at a time of VO2 Max, they tend to favor really short intervals.
+Like 30 second intervals and they’re often comparing it to the four minute intervals, which are the more traditional VO2 Max intervals.